DouglasUrner/GDP1-Unit-1/docs/what-makes-a-game/index.md

 Then, read Keith Burgon's article [What Makes a Game?](https://www.gamasutra.com/view/feature/167418/what_makes_a_game.php) This site, Gamasutra is a website for professional game designers.
 Or, if you would prefer to read it on paper,  I have some paper copies.
 For your submission for this assignment answer the questions below in a Google Doc (or the editor of your choice) and attach them as a PDF:

-* How does Keith Burgun define a *game?* See if you can explain his ideas in your own words.
+1. How does Keith Burgun define a *game?* See if you can explain his ideas in your own words.
-* What does he say are the qualities of decisions in a "good game?"
-Can you give some examples from games that you play?
+1. What does he say are the qualities of decisions in a "good game?"
+Do the games that you play have oportunities to make "good decisions"?
+What are some examples?
-* What distinguishes *simulators, contests,* and *puzzles* from games?
-Make a chart with examples of each.
+1. What distinguishes *simulators, contests,* and *puzzles* from games?
+Make a table and add examples from the games that you play.
+Are there combinations?
+For example, simulators that include contests or puzzles?
-* What characteristics of some current games does he think tend to reduce the "meaning" of their in-game decisions?
+1. What characteristics of some current games does Keith Burgun claim tend to reduce the "meaning" of in-game decisions?
-* What does Keith propose that designers should be doing?
+1. What does Keith propose that designers should be doing?
+Give specific answers with examples.
+How do you think following his advice would change a game that you play?
-* Are decisions an important part of a game to you?
+1. How important are "meaningful decisions" in game to you?
 Why or why not?
-Use examples from the games that you play.
+What is the most important element in a game to you?
+1. How do you define a game?

 After reading the article, how have your ideas about what makes a game a game changed?